4 Days in Tasmania: A Complete Road Trip Guide for Explorers

 Hobart

 Our final day in Tasmania started with a touch of sadness—it was hard to believe the trip was coming to an end.
 Determined to make the most of it, though, we set off early, knowing we had until the evening to explore.
-The drive from Swansea to Hobart took about an hour and 45 minutes, with a few stops along the way to capture some last shots of the coast and soak up the scenery.
+The drive from Swansea will take you about an hour and 45 minutes, with a few stops along the way to capture some last shots of the coast and soak up the scenery.

-Once in Hobart, we headed straight into the CBD to wander through its charming mix of historic buildings and bustling eateries.
+Once in Hobart, you may want to head straight into the CBD to wander through its charming mix of historic buildings and bustling eateries.
 Sampling fresh Tasmanian fish at Mures Lower Deck was a non-negotiable for me as a seafood lover, and it absolutely delivered.
-Fueled by delicious food and coffee, we spent the afternoon snapping street photos and taking in the lively yet relaxed atmosphere.
+Fueled by delicious food and coffee, you can spend the afternoon snapping street photos and taking in the lively yet relaxed atmosphere.

-To wrap up our adventure, we drove to Rosny Hill Lookout for a final panoramic view of Hobart.
+To wrap up your adventure, drive to Rosny Hill Lookout for a final panoramic view of Hobart.
 From up there, we had sweeping views of the Derwent River, Tasman Bridge, and the city sprawled below, with Rosny Bay and the Royal Tasmanian Botanical Gardens adding to the scene.
 It was a perfect way to say goodbye, capturing one last unforgettable memory before heading to the airport.

 Leave a Reply